ericclack/overtone-loops/README.md

 (ticks (metro))
 ```

-Often you'll want to pass options to each intrument, e.g. the note to play, or the amplitude or velocity, in which case use `defloop2`:
+Often you'll want to pass options to each intrument, e.g. the note to play, or the amplitude or velocity, in which case use `defloop`:

 ```
 (defloop piano-notes 6